Fun and Challenging Indoor Obstacle Course for Dogs

 Choosing the Right Location

 When setting up an indoor obstacle course for your dog, it's important to choose the right location.
 You'll want to have enough space to accommodate all the stations and ensure that there are no hazards or breakable items nearby.
 A large living room or basement can often work well for this purpose.
-Make sure the area is clear of any or obstacles that could impede your dog's movement.
+Make sure the area is clear of any furniture or obstacles that could impede your dog's movement.

 Clearing the Space